 - When you're done, select Create.

-You can change these settings later by editing the feed.
-With your feed selected, select Edit feed (the gear icon).
+You can still change these settings later from your feed settings.

 Log in to Azure DevOps

 The following sections vary based on whether you've opted in to the new Azure DevOps Services URLs.

 After you've installed the CLI, open your shell of choice (for example, PowerShell or cmd) and browse to the directory that you just created.
 Then, log in to Azure DevOps by using the following command.
 Replace the items in square brackets (